Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

 8print("flag for investigation:", max_share > 0.50)1assignment shares: [0.6, 0.2, 0.1, 0.1]

 Reading the formula: multiply each expert's routed-assignment fraction by its average routing probability and sum them up.
 If the router sends too many assignments to one expert (high ) and gives it high probability (high ), this product is large, so the loss penalizes that concentration.
-It is a balancing pressure, not proof that equal utilization maximizes task quality.
+It's a balancing pressure, not proof that equal utilization maximizes task quality.

 where: